plamenbotev/orillacart/readme.txt

 * __Offline Order Processing__ - Ability to add orders trough back end and send invoice.
 * __Attributes__ and __Attribute Sets__ - Create predefined or per product attributes.
 * __Product Variations__ - Child products based on selected attributes.
-* __Digital products__ - Add multiple files and allow customers to choose the desired one or get them all in boundle.
+* __Digital products__ - Add multiple files and allow customers to choose the desired one or get them all in bundle.
 Increase the price per selected file.
 * __Countries__ and __States__ Manager - Manage all predefined countries and states.
 * __Payment__ and __Shipping__ Methods - Additional payment and shipping plugins available on our site.

 == Installation ==

-Installing OrillaCart is very easy, there are a few way’s to do that.
+Installing Orilla Cart eCommerce is very easy, there are a few way’s to do that.

 * __Installation using WordPress Dashboard__

 Log-in to your WordPress dashboard.
 Go to Plugins > add new.
-This menu gives you two options to install your OrillaCart :
+This menu gives you two options to install your Orilla Cart :

-1. __Automatically install plugins from the WordPress Plugin Directory:__ In the search box type "OrillaCart".
+1. __Automatically install plugins from the WordPress Plugin Directory:__ In the search box type "Orilla Cart".
 After that click on the "Search plugins" button.
 In the search results you will see our plugin.
 Below the name of the plugin you need to click on "Install Now" button, then activate the plugin and it`s done.
-2. __Upload a plugin as .zip packed file:__ Go to Plugins > add new > Upload and Browse the latest release of OrillaCart archive.
+2. __Upload a plugin as .zip packed file:__ Go to Plugins > add new > Upload and Browse the latest release of Orilla Cart archive.
-Activate the plugin "OrillaCart".
+Activate the plugin "Orilla Cart".

 * __Manual installation using FTP file manager__

-1. Unzip the latest release of OrillaCart.
+1. Unzip the latest release of Orilla Cart.
 You can get it for free on WordPress.org extension directory.
 2. Unzip the archive to  "/wp-content/plugins/" directory.
 3. Activate the plugin  through the Dashboard > Plugins menu > Installed Plugins in WordPress

-If your installation of OrillaCart is successful you will see new menu "My Shop" in the WordPress Dashboard.
+If your installation of Orilla Cart is successful you will see new menu "My Shop" in the WordPress Dashboard.

-OrillaCart creates automatically static Page called  "shop".
+Orilla Cart creates automatically static Page called  "shop".
 That page is the front end of your store, you can change the page later from the plugin parameters.

 == Screenshots ==